-There are over 172741.1mi of official trails in all of Canada.
+There are over 278,000.0 km of official trails in all of Canada.

-Ontario has over 49709.7mi of trails.
+Ontario has over 80,000.0 km of trails.

 In 2013, 35 million Americans went hiking.
 This was up from 30 million in 2006.

 The Appalachian Trail is visited by 2 million people every year.

 In May 1996, Italian Hans Kammerlander completed the fastest-ever ascent of Mount Everest.
 He climbed the northern side, going from base camp to the summit in a mere 16 hours and 45 minutes.

 It’s scientifically proven that hiking can make you happier!
 Research has shown that hiking can positively combat symptoms of stress and anxiety.
 As Gregory A. Miller, PhD, President of the American Hiking Society says, “Being in nature is ingrained in our DNA, and we sometimes forget that.”

 Guinness World Records

 The Great Trail

 Rock climbing first became a sport in the late 1880s in England.